Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Simulation Study

 \section{Simulation Study}

-We will now compare the SQRS with a regular random search in an simulation study designed to ensure maximum comparability between the two algorithms.
-Using the same learners, parameter search spaces and datasets as in Tables \ref{classifSets} \ref{regrSets} and \ref{lrnTab}, we generate 50 random configurations of hyperparameters for each combination of learner and dataset and validate their performance using a bootstrap resampling with ten iterations.
-To make the resampling results comparable, we use the same resampling instance for both algorithms.
-We perform 100 replications where the tuning process is carried out in a sequential manner, i.e. without parallelizing computations.
+We will now compare the SQRS with a regular random search in a simulation study designed to ensure maximum comparability between the two algorithms.
+Using the same learners, parameter search spaces and datasets as in Tables~\ref{dataSets} and \ref{lrnTab}, we generated 50 random configurations of hyperparameters for each combination of learner and dataset, and validated their performance using a bootstrap resampling with ten iterations.
+To make the resampling results comparable, we used the same resampling instance for both algorithms.
+We performed 100 replications.
+For the random search, we simply selected the parameter setting with the minimal MSE.
+For the SQRS, we did not generate new random hyperparameter settings, but instead operated on the same set of parameter configurations as for the regular random search.
+As a consequence, the SQRS could not find a better setting than the regular random search.

-For the random search, we now simply look for the parameter setting with the minimal MMCE and MSE respectively and use this setting as the random search result.
-The sequential random search will now operate on exactly the same data: \texttt{generateConfig()} will not generate new random hyperparameter setting, but it will return the same 50 random configuration as used by the random search, but in a random order.
-When comparing the current best and the new configuration, SQRS uses exactly the same dataset partitions as random search, and, hence, the values of the loss function calculated during the random search are reused.
-The only real difference to the random search is, that the SQRS will not always use all ten iterations of the resampling, but it is allowed to discard a candidate setting as soon as the sequential tests shows that it is worse than the current best setting.